zscholl/aws-iam-db/README.md

 This project creates a local sqlite database of AWS IAM actions using the AWS IAM documentation pages.

-By default it creates a sqlite database in the current directory called `iam.db` and stores copies of the AWS documentation pages in a `/tmp` directory.
+By default it creates a sqlite database in the current directory called `iam.db` and stores copies of the AWS documentation pages in the `/tmp` directory.

 ### Install